 The one-time auto-discovery option can automatically detect configuration information for the local system.
 One-time auto-discovery can also detect configuration information for the local system's peer unit if you are configuring a redundant system.
 One-time auto-discovery has two parts: auto-discovery for local server information, and auto-discovery for links.
 One-time auto-discovery for the local system detects the self IPs and virtual servers.
 One-time auto-discovery for links detects the routers and links in the same data center as the local system.
 Note that you must activate the one-time auto-discovery for the local server option if you want to activate the one-time auto-discovery option for links.

-When you run the Setup utility, you can configure authentication for BIG-IP system user accounts either through an external LDAP, RADIUS, or RSA SecurID® server, or locally on the BIG-IP system.
-The following sections describe these authentication options.
+When you run the Setup utility, you can configure authentication for BIG-IP user accounts either through an external LDAP or RADIUS server, or locally on the BIG-IP system.
+These two authentication options are described following.

-When you run the Setup utility, you are not required to configure an external LDAP, RADIUS, or RSA SecurID database to manage user authentication.
+When you run the Setup utility, you are not required to configure an external LDAP or RADIUS database to manage user authentication.
 Instead, you can use the default authentication mechanism, which is the BIG-IP system's local LDAP database.
-In this case, the local LDAP database manages not only authorization for the BIG-IP system users, but also authentication.
+In this case, the local LDAP database manages not only authorization for your BIG-IP users, but also authentication.
 All users subsequently attempting to log on to a BIG-IP system must enter a user name and password, which are checked against user data stored in the local database.
 If the user name and password are found and verified in that database, the user is authenticated.

-When you run the Setup utility, you can configure an external (remote) server, (LDAP, RADIUS, or RSA SecurID), to manage user authentication for the BIG-IP system.
+When you run the Setup utility, you can configure an external (remote) server, either LDAP or RADIUS, to manage user authentication for the BIG-IP system.
 When you choose this configuration option, all users subsequently attempting to log on to a BIG-IP system must enter a user name and password, which are checked against user data stored in that external database.
 If the user name and password are found and verified in that database, the user is authenticated.

 When you configure the unit to use an external LDAP server for user authentication you need the following information: